ArrowElectronics/aws-iot-dragonconnect-c/admin/foundation.md

 $ node lib/foundation.js create
 ```

-# Remove Foundational Elements
+# Remove IAM and IoT Elements

-The DragonConnect configuration may be
+The DragonConnect configuration may be removed by issuing the following
-removed by issuing the following commands
+scommands

 ```sh
 $ cd admin